tammymakesthings/tsrails/README.md

 Using TSRails
 -------------

-To create a new project first install suspenders:
+To create a new project first install tsrails:

   gem install tsrails

 Then run:

       tsrails create projectname

 or:

       tsrails new projectname

 This will create a project in `projectname', and will check it into version control (Git) using the settings specified in the configuration file (see